lukateg/strength-age/README.md

 -- nakon svega ovoga popravljaj loading... i skeletone

+RESTYLE:
+-- edit section buttons should have beautifull purple design maybe

 PLAN:
 -- handle case when LLM is not working
 -- fix bugs

--- add payments
--- add free tier permission system and share logic
 -- Add analytics

 -- SEO check
 -- restyle the and add colors to the app
 -- check free tier plan and work out permisions and free plan for max classes, lessons, pdfs in mb, tests and ai token calls -- in bottom left corner in menu button should be "quick start" that redirects to a quick demo and instructions about the app usage and release notes that follows versions and updates
+-- load tests
 -- release to prod
 -- wait for the analytics results and think about the compex permisions and test sharing and start sprint 2 -- if test is deleted retry button on testReview page should be disabled